osisoft/OSIsoft-Adapter-DNP3-Docs/V1/Installation/Install PI Adapter for DNP3 using Docker.md

 1. Create the following `Dockerfile` in the directory where you want to create and run the container.

 	**Note:** `Dockerfile` is the required name of the file.
-Use the variation according to your operating system:
+Use the variation according to your operating system.

 	### ARM32